luongtiensinh/luongtiensinh/README.md

 # 👋 Hi there, I'm Nguyen Luong Tien (@luongtiensinh)

 ## 👀 I’m interested in:
-- Game Development with Unity 🎮
+- Deverloper mobile (java and kotlin)
 - Web development (Frontend & Backend)
 - Automation & AI
-- UI/UX Design

 ## 🌱 I’m currently learning:
 - Python
-- Unity (C# game development)
+- Andriod studial (java and kotlin)
 - English (to communicate better and access more resources)
 - ReactJS, Node.js, and Tailwind CSS

 ## 💞️ I’m looking to collaborate on:
-- Game projects using Unity
+- Developer mobile
 - Web applications
 - Automation tools with Python or C#